 Goal 9.
 Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation

 Comment: Global connectivity and projected universal access to the Worldwide Web will allow crowd-funding to replace all conventional forms of finance.
-See relevant section here.
+See here.

 Goal 10.
 Reduce inequality within and among countries